My Wave

 "My Wave" is a song by American rock band Soundgarden, notable for an unorthodox tuning of E-E-B-B-B-B, and being predominantly in 5/4, an irregular time signature for rock music.
-Featuring lyrics written by frontman Chris Cornell and music co-written by Cornell and guitarist Kim Thayil, the song was released on October 31, 1994, as the fourth single from the band's fourth studio album, Superunknown (1994).
+Featuring lyrics written by frontman Chris Cornell and music co-written by Cornell and guitarist Kim Thayil, the song was serviced to US radio in September 1994 as the fourth single from the band's fourth studio album, Superunknown (1994).
 The single was only released commercially in Australia.